Sponsorships Elephants

 Our godchild Oltaiyoni for D.J.

 Oltaiyoni was born in April 2013.
 She was about six months old when she wandered around alone near the lodge and was then taken in.
 It is unknown what happened to her and her family.
-She is now in the Ithumba Reintegration Unit and is being lovingly prepared for release into the wild.
+She is now living wild again.

 + More